Advanced Resource Reservation Guide

 Reservations that Replace Allocated Resources

-Slurm can create an advanced reservation for which nodes which are allocated to jobs are automatically replaced with new idle nodes.
+However, you may instruct Slurm to also replace nodes which are allocated to jobs with new idle nodes.
+This is done using the REPLACE flag as shown in the example below.
 The effect of this is to always maintain a constant size pool of resources.
-This is accomplished by using the REPLACE flag as shown in the example below.
 This option is not supported for reservations specifying cores which span more than one node, rather than full nodes.
 (E.g. a 1 core reservation on node "tux1" will be moved if node "tux1" goes down, but a reservation containing 2 cores on node "tux1" and 3 cores on "tux2" will not be moved if "tux1" goes down.)

 $ scontrol create reservation starttime=now duration=60 \